 49. Find Brisbane’s secret bars

-Speaking of bars, hunt down the secret Japanese whisky bar behind the cooler door at Kwan Brothers, the pirate-themed Mermaid Lounge above Lefty’s, The Walrus Club beneath The Regatta, and Greaser down a dank driveway next to a discount chemist.
+Speaking of bars, step through the wardrobe to Jack Rabbits, find the pirate-themed Mermaid Lounge above Lefty’s, The Walrus Club beneath The Regatta, The Cloakroom Bar up a fire escape and Greaser down a dank driveway next to a discount chemist.